cortex-js/cortexjs.io/src/_pages/mathlive-guide-customizing.md

 </code-playground>
 <!-- htmlmin:ignore -->

-Note that changing the fonts directory for one mathfield will change the fonts used by all the other mathfield elements in the page. {.notice--warning}
+**Note:** changing the fonts directory for one mathfield will change the fonts used by all the other mathfield elements in the page. {.notice--warning}

 {% readmore "/mathlive/guides/integration/" %}